|

 c.
 The 334th and 635th Battalions will be at position 1.
 The 966th Battalion will be at position 2.

-a.
-Occupy one part of the regimental area and block one part of the road into the regimental area.
-This section of the regimental road is from Hill 538 to the north side of the "lone tree" hill.
+the regimental road is from Hill 538 to the north side of the "lone

 b.
 The battalion will conduct violent attacks on the enemy, attacking from many points in order to separate the enemy forces.